neam/docker-stack/docs/20-local-dev-first-time-set-up.md

 ## Step 6 - Initialize the database with a relevant dataset

-* Follow the instructions in "Reset the database" in [Working with data](22-local-dev-working-with-data.md)
 * Follow the instructions in [Update to the latest changes](21-local-dev-update-to-the-latest-changes.md)

 ## Step 7 - See your app in action